nhatduongnn/MacAlpine_Fiberseq_Pipeline/Drylab.md

 ### Workflow:

 Load in a section of modkit extract result file.
 This file should have info like the start and end of fibers and location of methylation.
 This should be enough to recreate fiber plots.
+These files can be really big so efficiently loading in the file and storing the file is potentially necessary